Mathijs-Bakker/Extenject/README.md

 * **ConstructionMethod** = The method by which an instance of **ResultType** is created/retrieved.
 See [this section](#construction-methods) for more details on the various construction methods.

     * Default: FromNew()
-    * Examples: eg. FromGetter, FromMethod, FromResolve, FromComponentInNewPrefab, FromSubContainerResolve, FromInstance, etc.
+    * Examples: e.g. FromGetter, FromMethod, FromResolve, FromComponentInNewPrefab, FromSubContainerResolve, FromInstance, etc.

 * **Scope** = This value determines how often (or if at all) the generated instance is re-used across multiple injections.

     * Default: AsTransient.
 Note however that not all bindings have a default, so an exception will be thrown if not supplied.
-The bindings that do not require the scope to be set explicitly are any binding with a construction method that is a search rather than creating a new object from scratch (eg. FromMethod, FromComponentX, FromResolve, etc.)
+The bindings that do not require the scope to be set explicitly are any binding with a construction method that is a search rather than creating a new object from scratch (e.g. FromMethod, FromComponentX, FromResolve, etc.)
     * It can be one of the following:
         1. **AsTransient** - Will not re-use the instance at all.
 Every time **ContractType** is requested, the DiContainer will execute the given construction method again
         2. **AsCached** - Will re-use the same instance of **ResultType** every time **ContractType** is requested, which it will lazily generate upon first use